-Over the last fifty years the choir has performed a wide variety of classical music, but has also ventured into little operettas such as Gilbert and Sullvan.
-However, the choir remains true to its name - Bach is regularly on the programme!
-The choir is well known and reputed in the East Midlands and attracts good audiences to its performances throughout the year.
+Over the last sixty years the choir has performed a wide variety of classical music, but has also ventured into little operettas such as Gilbert and Sullivan.
+However, the choir remains true to its name - Bach is regularly on the programme.
+The choir began as the Phoenix Choir, and remains optimistic about the future of choral singing in these times, through thick and thin, on Zoom and social media - but now back singing live again!

 Derby Bach Choir today.